L3ad Solutions

 My About Page Got Zero Traffic.
 Then IStopped Writing About Me.

 I used to treat the About page like a resume.
 Founder story, company timeline, mission statement.
-It ranked for nothing because Google was asking a different question: does this page answer what searchers actually want to know?
+It ranked for nothing, because Google was asking a different question: does this page answer what searchers actually want to know?

-What changed was flipping the frame.
-Instead of "Here's who we are," I started with "Here's what problem we solve and why we're qualified to solve it."
-I added the keywords people were typing: local SEO, web development, Brevard County businesses.
-I included real client results (without names).
+I added the keywords people were typing, local SEO, web development, Brevard County businesses, and included real client results without names.
 Google's SEO starter guide emphasizes that pages rank when they match search intent, and About pages are no different.

 The About page became a landing page for people researching whether to work with us, not a vanity piece.
-It started pulling traffic from branded searches, local searches, and even some service-adjacent queries.
-That's when it became useful.
-Our approach to SEO treats every page like it has a job to do.
+It started pulling traffic from branded searches, local searches, even service-adjacent queries.

 Takeaway